SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/04-Using JupterLab.md

 ## 4.2 Test Proxy
 #### 4.2.1.
 Test Proxy using conda environment:

-Go back to MobaXTerm and login into SuperPOD using regular SSH Request a compute node
+Go back to Terminal and login into SuperPOD using regular SSH Request a compute node

 ```bash